parmaja/d-sard/README.md

 ####Rules####

+-	Do not use $ or % sign any where, I reserved it for special financial operating, btw i am an accountant.
+- No escapes inside the string/text see todo, escape is outside | x := "foo"\13"bar"\n;
 - There is no special functions objects for compiler/parser.
 - No special name/char/case for classes.
 - Keep it visual, i mean, you can convert it to uml diagram and vise versa, in fact my target to convert it to Scratch similar visual programming, so any complex parsing will break the rules.